 Fear of Rejection

-For some people who identify themselves as lesbian, gay, bisexual, or transgender (LGBT), coming out can be an extremely challenging experience and may cause psychological distress.
+For some people identifying as lesbian, gay, bisexual, or transgender (LGBT), coming out can be an extremely challenging experience and may cause psychological distress.
 Rejection by someone who knows you well may feel like an attack upon yourself, but rejections from people outside your inner circle usually come because they don’t understand why you’re doing what you’re doing.

-A survey conducted by GLAAD found that nearly half (42%) of lesbian, gay, bisexual, transgender, intersex, and gender-nonconforming people report having been rejected at some point by a parent or guardian.
+A survey conducted by GLAAD found that nearly half (42%) of lesbian, gay, bisexual, transgender, intersex, and gender-nonconforming people report being rejected by a parent or guardian.
 Family rejection can exacerbate anxiety disorders and levels of depression in LGBT people.
-Family rejection can also stem from a generation gap where parents do not understand current trends in society.
-People of color often experience family rejection at a higher rate than other ethnic minorities.
-According to recent research by the Gay Lesbian Straight Education Network (GLSEN), one out of five lesbian, gay, bisexual, transgender, gender nonconforming students has experienced childhood abuse or another related traumatic experience.
-Trauma-Informed Care for LGBT+ Individuals can help the person cope with the fear of rejection from their peers and family.
+Family rejection can also stem from a generation gap where parents do not understand current societal trends.
+People of color often experience family rejection more than other ethnic minorities.
+According to recent research by the Gay Lesbian Straight Education Network (GLSEN), one out of five lesbian, gay, bisexual, transgender, and gender nonconforming students has experienced childhood abuse or another related traumatic experience.
+Trauma-Informed Care for LGBT+ Individuals can help them cope with the fear of rejection from their peers and family.

 Traumatic Life Events

-Feeling like an outcast because of their sexual orientation or gender expression has been called trauma by some researchers who are led to more outstanding trauma-informed care for people who feel in social isolation due to their sexuality.
+Feeling like an outcast because of their sexual orientation or gender expression has been called trauma by some researchers who, are led to more outstanding trauma-informed care for people who feel in social isolation due to their sexuality.
 Social isolation will only exacerbate their mental health condition.
-Mental treatment and mental services can significantly benefit from understanding where their clients are coming from.
-When health care providers understand, their clients will gain more excellent emotional safety by expressing their true feelings to you.
+Cognitive treatment and mental services can significantly benefit from understanding their clients’ origin.
+When healthcare providers understand, their clients will gain more emotional safety by expressing their true feelings to you.